ixion-spacecat/ixions-realm/src/art.md

 ---
-title: Childhood Art
+title: Art
 layout: layouts/base.njk
 ---

-# Childhood Art
+# Art

+## From Childhood

 When I was a kid, I dreamed of being a game developer.
 As an adult, I work a programmer in a different industry.

 This page is here to celebrate the creativity of my childhood self and some of the imaginative game designs he came up with.

-## Game Designs
+### Game Designs (I was 10)

+---

 <a href="/sonic-reimagined/"><h3>Sonic: Reimagined</h3></a>
 <a href="/sonic-reimagined/"><img src="/img/art-sonic-happy.jpg" width=200px><br></a>